claireroche/Geometries/README.md

 I can assure you all the _.geo_ files work well with the 4.9.5 version of _GMSH_.
 I can not guarantee the result with other versions.

+**ATTENTION:** in some _.geo_ files, you also can find informations linked to the mesh.
+I invite you to delete those sections if not needed.

 # Geometries 2D

 ### C?_2D